Sargueil-CiTCoM/ipasuite-docs/docs/_sources/install.md.txt

 RNASique `conda update -n rnasique rnasique -c Sargueil-CiTCoM -c conda-forge -c bioconda `

 QuShape `conda update -n qushape qushape -c Sargueil-CiTCoM -c free`

+## Using a virtual machine (Windows user)

+If your main operating système is Microsoft Windows, you can use RNASique through a virtual machine.

+The preferred VM plateform is VirtualBox, with a debian operating system.